Part 1: Setup

 This will create a new private repository in your Git system (e.g. GitHub).
 An example shown below.

-- Create a single readme file in the repo to initiliaze it
+- Create a single readme file in the repository to initiliaze it

 Step 3: Add Repository¶

-- In the default project, navigate to Integrations -> Repositories
+- In your project, navigate to Integrations -> Repositories

 - Click "New Repository"